Skip to main content

 Counties most impacted in southeast Colorado in 2024: Custer, Fremont, Huerfano, Las Animas, western Pueblo

-This beetle is especially active in central Huerfano County north of Highway 160 where infestations persist.
+This beetle is especially active in central Huerfano County north of U.S. Highway 160 where infestations persist.
 Other areas of concern for piñon Ips beetle include lowland piñon-juniper forests in Custer, Fremont, Las Animas and Pueblo counties.

 Learn more ways to manage for this insect in the Piñon Ips Bark Beetle Quick Guide.